mkschleg/hugo-website-source/content/braindump/causality.md

 </div>

 While this principle lays out a primal causal model, estimating such a model from data (especially if the data isn't [causally sufficient](#causal-sufficiency)) is extremely difficult and in many cases the model is not identifiable.
 While this should give us pause into the motivations of using causality in machine learning, making assumptions about the data generation process without hard assumptions on the agent's used internal [Causal Model](#causal-model) might produce powerful techniques or insights into designing algorithms.
-This direction might also provide groundwork for understanding when problems in perception are hopeless <sup id="b00c0ffe2b498797f6925d0886d290da"><a href="#scholkopf" title="Sch\olkopf, Janzing, Peters, Sgouritsa, Zhang \&amp; Mooij, On {{Causal}} and {{Anticausal Learning}}, v(), ().">scholkopf</a></sup>.
+This direction might also provide groundwork for understanding when problems in perception are hopeless (<a href="#citeproc_bib_item_3">Schölkopf et al., n.d.</a>).
 With this in mind we will cautiously move forward.

 ## Terms and special cases {#terms-and-special-cases}